How to Visit the Louvre (2026 Guide + Mistakes to Avoid)

 • Orange line for visitors without a pre-purchased ticket

-• Blue Line for disabled visitors, pregnant women, visitors with strollers, or visitors with mobility issues.
+• Blue Line for disabled visitors and staff members.
 These visitors have access to the lift down to the Main Hall.

-The green line is split into two lines, and each line is for different time slots.
-Before waiting in line, check that you are in the line for your time slot!
+The green line is split into three different lines, and each line is for different time slots.
+Before waiting in line, check that you are in the right line for your time slot!

 Glass Pyramid Lines

-• Before joining the line to access the Museum, there’s a first ticket control to ensure you are on the right day, time slot, and line (picture above).
+• Before joining the line to access the Museum, there’s a first ticket control to ensure you are on the right day, time slot, and line (see picture above).

-• Right after entering the Glass Pyramid, you will be asked to use the hand sanitizer, and then, there’s the security control (scanner).
+• Right after entering the Glass Pyramid, you will be asked to use the hand sanitiser, and then, there’s the security control (scanner).

-After the scanner, you will take the stairs down to the Main Hall, with the Information Desk, Cloakroom, Visitors’ Assistance Area, one of the restaurants and Paul’s bakery.
-You can see the entrances to the three different Louvre Wings from the Main Hall: Denon, Sully, and Richelieu.
-They are located on the Mezzanine.
+After the scanner, you will take the escalators down to the Main Hall (picture below), which houses the Information Desk, Cloakroom, Visitors’ Assistance Area, one of the restaurants, and Paul’s bakery.

-Choose the Louvre Wing that appeals to you most and take the stairs up to the Mezzanine.
-Here, you can pick up the audio guides (on the desktop right before the tripods), and there’s the second ticket control.
-If you are entitled to free admission, you will be asked to show proof of free admission at this moment.
+Choose the Louvre Wing (Denon, Sully, or Richelieu) that interests you most, and take the escalators up to the Mezzanine.
+Here, you can pick up the Louvre audio guide (on the desktop just before the tripods) and pass through the second ticket control.
+If you’re entitled to free or discounted admission, you’ll be asked to show proof at this point.

-5. A Peek Inside the Louvre (Take a Louvre Map!)
+6. Inside the Louvre: Understanding the Layout (Take a Louvre Map!)

 Louvre Map